rocicorp/replicache/design.md

 ## Data Layer

-The Data Layer is a standard REST/GraphQL web service.
-In order to integrate Replicache the Data Layer must:
+We expect the data layer to typically be a familiar REST/GraphQL web service, but it could be anything that provides transactional storage.
+In order to integrate Replicache, the Data Layer must:
 1. maintain a mapping from ClientID to LastMutationID (used by Push and Pull)
-1. implement an interface to fetch updates to a user's Client View, along with the user's LastMutationID (used by Pull)
+1. implement the Pull endpoint from which the client fetches a user's Client View and its LastMutationID
-1. implement an interface to execute a batch of upstream transactions (used in Push)
+1. implement the Push endpoint which executes a batch of mutators pushed upstream by the client

 ### Generality